Sustainable

 Symbolgrafik: Anführungszeichen

-79% is the recycling rate for printing paper in Germany.
+79% That's how high the recycling rate for printer paper is in Germany.

-Thanks to the well-functioning recycling system in the German paper industry, the recycling rate today is 79%.
-The CO2 emissions for the production of advertising mail amount to 0.05% of the total annual CO2 consumption of a German citizen.
-According to the Federal Environment Agency, this is currently 11.6 tonnes of CO2 per year.
+The German paper industry’s effective circular economy currently results in a recycling rate of 79%.
+The CO2 emissions of the advertising mail production amount to 0.05% of a German citizen’s total annual CO2 footprint, which according to the Federal Environment Agency is currently 11.6 tons of CO2 per year.

-Door drops are largely made from recycled paper.
-Since waste paper can be recycled up to 10 times, it is not waste but a raw material in demand.
+Advertising and information mail is largely made from recycled paper.
+Since waste paper can be recycled up to 10 times, it is not rubbish but rather a sought-after resource.
 Producers of newspapers, books, household and sanitary paper as well as packaging rely on waste paper.

 Symbolgrafik: Anführungszeichen

-Almost all the door drops that we receive in our letterboxes are made from waste paper.
+Almost all the advertising and information mail that is dropped into our letterboxes is made from recycled paper.

-According to the resulting report, recycled paper has clear ecological advantages over virgin fibre paper:*
+• According to the study, recycled paper has clear ecological benefits compared to virgin fibre papers:*

-• Wood consumption is reduced and is available for longer-lasting uses.
+• Fresh wood demand is reduced and is available for longer-lasting usage.

 • Recycled paper does not need to be bleached as intensively as virgin fibre paper.

-• Only half the energy is needed to produce recycled paper and between one-seventh and one-third of the amount of water used in virgin fibre paper.
+• The production of recycled paper requires only half the amount of energy, and between one-seventh to one-third of the amount of water used in the manufacturing of virgin fibre paper.

 Source: https://www.umweltbundesamt.de/daten/ressourcen-abfall/verwertung-entsorgung-ausgewaehlter-abfallarten/altpapier#grafische-papiere